op30mmd/MicRouter/README.md

 **MicRouter** is a low-latency tool that transforms your Android device into a high-quality microphone for your Windows PC.
 It routes audio from your phone's microphone to your PC via a USB connection with minimal latency.

+## Prebuilt Releases

+For most users, it is recommended to download the latest prebuilt binaries from the **[GitHub Releases](https://github.com/op30mmd/MicRouter/releases)** page.
+This is the easiest way to get started with MicRouter.

+The project is configured with a CI/CD workflow that automatically builds and releases new versions of the Android and Windows applications whenever changes are pushed to the `master` branch.

 ## Architecture Overview

 The MicRouter system consists of three main components that work together: